Tell us a bit about your project and we’ll find the best product for you!

 “We believe that the diversity of our staff is crucial in fostering a creative, innovative and progressive environment where all employees can flourish and achieve their potential.
 Only by recruiting and retaining the very best staff, irrespective of gender, can we remain at the forefront of our industry”

 Our progress so far

-Since the snapshot date of 5th April the composition of our Board of Directors has shifted from a 70/30 split in favour of men to a 62.5/37.5 split.
+From the snapshot date of 5th April 2017 to the snapshot date of 5th April 2018 the composition of our Board of Directors has shifted from a 70/30 split in favour of men to a 62.5/37.5 split.

 It is widely recognised that one of the main reasons for the gender pay gap in the UK is because women are more likely to take time out of their careers to start a family.
 For that reason, we want to support women and help them return to work, if they wish to, after family leave.
 For that reason we are encouraging members of staff who are taking maternity leave to enter into an early dialogue about their preferred working arrangements should they wish to return to work, so that we are better prepared and able to accommodate and facilitate requests for flexible working where we can.

 We welcome the measures being taken by the Government Equalities Office as an important step along the road to achieving equality in the workplace, but we believe that these figures are only a starting point, more important is the meaningful action that we will now take as an organisation to drive equality and inclusivity.
 That is why, during the course of the next 12 months, we will be:

 We also take this opportunity to encourage our colleagues to approach our senior managers and Directors with their suggestions on how we can better foster diversity and inclusivity in every aspect of our organisation.